radius-project/docs/docs/content/operations/monitoring/_index.md

 ---
 type: docs
-title: "Monitoring applications"
+title: "Application Health"
-linkTitle: "Monitoring apps"
+linkTitle: "Application Health"
 description: "Learn about tools for monitoring Radius apps"
-weight: 300
+weight: 400
 ---

 <!-- tabs for each way to monitor the app: